labs15-career-endorsement-tracker/frontend/README.md

 ### Key Features

-- Uses an authenticated dashboard to show students a list of their career endorsement requirements, which are tailored to each individual student's progress
+- Uses an authenticated dashboard to show students a list of their career endorsement requirements, which are also specific to a student's track.
-- Allows students to access static resources, such as Airtable links and lecture videos
+- Allows students to access static resources, such as Airtable links and lecture videos.
-- Allows students to track their progress towards getting endorsed
+- Allows students to track their overall endorsement progress, as well as progress towards completing individual requirements.
-- Provides gamification mechanisms to incentivize students to actively participate in the endorsement process
-- Allows students to continue working on an incomplete requirement, where they previously left off
-- Allows students to set SMART (Specific, Measurable, Attainable, Relevant and Timely) goals

 ## Tech Stack